Fact Sheet 2019

 - In long-term care facilities, patients with more direct RN time (30 to 40 minutes daily per patient) reported fewer pressure ulcers, acute care hospitalizations, urinary tract infections, urinary catheters, and less deterioration in their ability to perform daily living activities.

-- Nurses’ cardiovascular health suffers as a result of working long shifts and overtime.
-In a 2010 study, researchers showed a clear trend between frequent overtime work and incidents of heart disease, with workers reporting three to four hours of overtime per day being 1.6 times more likely to have cardiovascular health disorders.
+- Nurses’ cardiovascular health often suffers as a result of working long shifts and overtime.
+In a 2010 study, researchers showed a clear trend between frequent overtime work and incidents of heart disease, with workers reporting three to four hours of overtime per day being 60 percent more likely to have cardiovascular health disorders.

-Aside from the occupational hazards caused by understaffing, numerous studies show a correlation between inadequate nurse staffing and poor patient outcomes.
-High nurse-to-patient ratios are associated with an increase in medical errors, as well as patient infections, bedsores, pneumonia, MRSA, cardiac arrest, and accidental death.
+Aside from the occupational hazards caused by understaffing and heavy workloads, numerous studies show a correlation between inadequate nurse staffing, poor nurse working conditions, and poor patient outcomes.
+High patient-to-nurse ratios are associated with an increase in medical errors, as well as patient infections, bedsores, pneumonia, MRSA, cardiac arrest, and accidental death.

 - According to the American Association of Colleges of Nursing, the average RN cost-per-hire is around $2,820.
 Other studies estimate the overall turnover cost per RN at $65,000.
 Another study showed that the average hospital is estimated to lose about $300,000 per year for each percentage point increase in annual nurse turnover.

 - Supplemental nursing staffs are expensive, especially when they are brought in from outside agencies.
-Hospitals generally pay between $250,000 and $400,000 for staffing agency services for every one million dollars spent on temporary-nurse staffing.
+Hospitals generally pay between $250,000 and $400,000 to staffing agencies for every one million dollars spent on temporary-nurse staffing.

 - Temporary nurses are often compensated at rates 25 percent to 40 percent above the average RN’s wages, further adding to cost and contributing to resentment among permanent nurses.